 But, raw materials aren’t enough to provide real value.
 You have to invest effort to convert those raw materials into a truly usable product.
 So, how should we structure and process these raw materials?

-Remember that product managers are always working with qualitative narratives and quantitative impacts - so we’re going to first start with the narrative, and then move into the quantifiable impact.
+Remember that product managers are always working with qualitative narratives and quantitative impacts - so we’re going to first start with the narrative.

 I began my career working with unintuitive products, which caused my customers to be immensely frustrated – that’s when I learned that product design matters, and that effective product design relies on robust user research.

-From there, I moved into user research, through which I discovered that researchers hold an immense ethical responsibility to drive business impact.
+I acted on that insight and moved into user research.
+As a user researcher, I learned that researchers hold an immense ethical responsibility to drive business impact.
 Through my research, I found that a unique segment of customers faced deep pain – pain that my company was uniquely positioned to solve.

 I pitched my executive team to create a new business to solve that pain.
-Once I convinced them to launch that business, they asked me to lead that new business.
+Once I convinced them to launch that business, they asked me to lead it.
 Through the new products that I crafted, we grew the new business to become larger than the original business itself, all within the span of 6 months.

 My particular specialty is in creating new B2B2C products, taking a concept from 0 to 1.